-The Hepatology Section of Cleveland Clinic's Digestive Disease and Surgery Institute has had a long-standing fellowship program, which is designed to afford fellows the opportunity to receive sophisticated training in the care of patients with all forms of liver disease.
-In particular, the training program aims to give a broad base of experience in transplant hepatology, beyond what would be typically acquired in a general gastroenterology fellowship.
-The program is designed to meet the requirements for the Certificate of Added Qualification in Transplant Hepatology.
-It is based within the hepatology section, which compromises 14 physicians with a diverse range of clinical and research interests.
-In addition, because of the multidisciplinary nature of many liver diseases, the staff and fellows work closely with physicians and surgeons in liver transplant, interventional radiology, oncology, nutrition, infectious diseases, and general gastroenterology.
+Cleveland Clinic has had a long-standing fellowship program, which is designed to afford fellows the opportunity to receive sophisticated training in the care of patients with all forms of liver disease.
+In particular, the training program aims to give a broad base of experience in transplant hepatology.
+The fellowship is based within the Hepatology Section within the Department of Gastroenterology, Hepatology and Nutrition, which compromises 13 physicians with a diverse range of clinical and research interests.
+In addition, because of the multidisciplinary nature of many liver diseases, the staff and fellows work closely with physicians and surgeons in liver transplant, critical care, interventional radiology, oncology, nutrition, infectious diseases, and general gastroenterology.

-Dedicated rotations on both the inpatient and consult services expose fellows to a wide array of clinical issues in patients with acute and end stage liver disease; outpatient rotations in hepatology, as well as in infectious disease, radiology, nutrition, and pediatrics take further advantage of the broad spectrum of patient issues in hepatology.
+Dedicated rotations on the primary Inpatient, Medical Intensive Liver Unit, and Consult services expose fellows to a wide array of clinical issues in patients with acute and end stage liver disease; outpatient rotations in hepatology and transplant, as well as in endoscopy, infectious disease, radiology, and oncology take further advantage of the broad spectrum of patient issues in hepatology.

 A centerpiece of the fellowship is training and mentoring in research methods; our goal is that fellows will be successful academically, having had an opportunity to design, execute, and present or publish their research over the course of their training.
 We are committed to educating our fellows to become clinically excellent as well as leaders in hepatology.